semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 The newly generated `Pipfile.lock` is a JSON file with all Python dependencies (direct and transitive) and their sha256 code.

-The beginning of the file can look like this:
+The beginning of the file may look something like this:

 ```
 {